laserpointlabs/dadms/docs/dadms_development_process.md

 ---

+## Decision Context, Similarity, and Impact Analysis

+- **Decision Context Storage:**
+  - Every process task (across all process runs and definitions) is stored in a vector store, encoding its context (input, injected, output, metadata, etc.).
+  - This enables semantic similarity search across all tasks, regardless of which process or project they originated from.

+- **Similarity Search & Graph Relationships:**
+  - A backend tool (initially) performs similarity search for any given task against all stored tasks, surfacing related or similar tasks even across different process models or domains.
+  - Results of similarity search are used to populate a graph database (e.g., Neo4j) with nodes representing thread tasks and edges representing similarity relationships (with a score/weight).
+  - Over time, clusters of similar tasks/processes emerge, potentially spanning domains.
+This supports the discovery of reusable patterns, best practices, and meta-processes.

+- **Meta-Process Discovery & Impact Analysis:**
+  - Emergent clusters and graph relationships enable the creation of "meta-processes" that generalize or consolidate similar workflows, supporting cross-domain knowledge and process optimization.
+  - When a process definition changes (or a new one is introduced), the system can perform impact analysis by searching for similar or dependent historical tasks/processes, surfacing those that may be affected by the change.
+  - This supports governance, compliance, and continuous improvement by informing users of potential downstream effects and risks.

+- **UI/UX Scaffolding:**
+  - **Similarity Explorer:** When viewing a process task, users can see a list of semantically similar tasks from other process runs, with process name, task name, similarity score, and context snippet.
+This prepares the UI for future backend integration with vector similarity search and graph-based features.
+  - **Thread Impact Analysis Tab:** A dedicated tab in the Thread Manager provides a mock impact report listing historical tasks potentially affected by a process change, including process name, task name, impact score, and explanation.
+Future versions will support interactive graph visualizations, what-if simulations, and detailed impact drill-downs.

+- **Rationale & Benefits:**
+  - Enables proactive risk/governance and safer process evolution by making the impact of changes visible and actionable.
+  - Supports continuous improvement, cross-domain insight, and the emergence of reusable best practices and meta-processes.
+  - Lays the foundation for advanced features such as automated recommendations, anomaly detection, and compliance reporting.

+### Example: Air Refueling Process Impact Analysis

+Suppose the organization is evaluating a new air refueling process, where the decision is to use refueling process X and probe Y. Before approving and implementing this new design, DADMS can:

+- **Store the new process and decision context** in the vector store, encoding all relevant parameters, choices, and metadata.
+- **Run impact analysis** using the Thread Impact Analysis tool:
+  - The system performs a similarity and dependency search against all historical process tasks and decisions.
+  - It identifies other processes, such as previous refueling operations, maintenance workflows, or related mission profiles, that are semantically or operationally similar to the new design.
+  - The impact report highlights which historical decisions or process runs may be affected by the adoption of process X and probe Y (e.g., “Switching to probe Y may impact compatibility with tanker fleet Z, as seen in historical process runs A, B, and C”).
+- **Enable risk management and informed decision-making** by surfacing these potential impacts before approval, allowing stakeholders to review, simulate, and mitigate risks proactively.

+This example demonstrates how DADMS supports safer, more transparent process evolution and cross-domain insight, especially in complex, high-stakes environments like air refueling operations.

+---

 ## Next Steps
 - Scaffold Document Upload and Knowledge Search UIs.
 - Define and implement backend API endpoints for domains, tags, documents, and search.